cms-sw/ib-scheduler/DESIGN.md

 / or `PKGTOOLS` tags or even single files into `CMSDIST`.

 Overriding tags can be done by using the `--cmsdist TAG` and `--pkgtools TAG` options.

-Overriding single files in `CMSDIST` can be done by using the `--override` option instead.
-It take a comma separate list of `file:revision` pairs.
-So for example one could use:

-  --override scram-project-build.spec:1.125

-to overide `scram-project-build.spec` with revision `1.125`.
+By default both tags are assumed to be in the official `cms-sw` git repositories, this can be changed by using the github syntax for private repositories, e.g.:

+  --cmsdist <user>:<branch-or-tag>

 ### Processing tasks